NeuripsCreativityWorkshop/2021/index.md

 Submissions should be formatted as a single project_name.zip file.
 We will display the accepted art submissions in an online gallery and will do our best to show a number of art pieces as a slideshow during the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

-Submissions must be made through the CMT portal.
-The submission link will be made available soon.
+Submissions must be made through the [CMT portal](https://cmt3.research.microsoft.com/ML4CD2021).

 ## Important Dates

-17 September 2021: Submission due date for papers and art
+17 September 2021, 11:59 UTC: Submission due date for papers and art

 15 October 2021: Acceptance notification for papers and art